By Elizabeth Prata

 Beth Moore’s title for the passage is “His affection is set upon us.”

 She explained how she arrives at the lessons she teaches on her tour.
 She said that when she prays the Holy Spirit will deliver a word to her.
 In the case for the teaching in Charlotte, it had been “Hold Fast.”
 In the case of her next tour in Columbia, it will be “Prepare.”
+This is direct revelation and it is NOT how we study the Bible, much less teach it.
 She then creates an acrostic of teaching points that begin with each letter in the main word.
 Ours was –

 His affection is set upon us